-It is obvious that the white color strongly unmasks the insect, especially in nature.
-Therefore, evolution contributed to the fact that the covers of the body of cockroaches darken very quickly, almost simultaneously with drying.
+It is obvious that white color strongly unmasks an insect, especially in nature.
+Therefore, evolution has contributed to the fact that the integuments of the body of cockroaches darken very quickly, almost simultaneously with drying.
 Therefore, red cockroaches are white quite a short time.

-But some types of cockroaches, which do not see light and live in caves, often have a white color throughout their lives.
-Here predators do not use sight, and the color of the cockroach does not play an important role in its survival.
+But some species of cockroaches, who do not see the light at all and live in caves, often have a white color throughout their lives.
+Here, predators do not use sight, and the color of the cockroach does not play an important role in its survival.

-White cockroaches in the apartment: why are they so few and where are they found most often?
+White cockroaches in an apartment: why are they so few and where do they occur most often?

-Typically, for molting cockroaches choose secluded places.
-This is important for survival, since the individual is most vulnerable at this moment: the chitinous exoskeleton is too soft and, moreover, unmasks the cockroach in its color.
+As a rule, cockroaches choose secluded places for molting.
+This is important for survival, because the individual at this moment is most vulnerable: the chitinous exoskeleton is still too soft and, moreover, unmasks the cockroach with its color.

-Therefore, it is unlikely to find a white cockroach anywhere on the wall or on a table (though sometimes it is possible when the individual is disoriented because of the action of some insecticides).
-Usually white cockroaches in the apartment sit in the most secluded shelters, waiting for time after the next stage of growing up.
+Therefore, it is unlikely that a white cockroach could be found anywhere on the wall or on the table (however, sometimes this is possible when an individual is disoriented due to the action of any insecticide).
+Usually white cockroaches in an apartment sit in the most secluded shelters, waiting for time after the next stage of maturation.

-In an apartment or house, white cockroaches are often found during harvesting (when moving furniture or when raking a pile of rubbish, among which insects like to hide).
-If the owner of the apartment is “lucky” and he opens such a shelter just after the moult, then he can contemplate the pests of milky white color.
+In an apartment or house, white cockroaches are often found during cleaning (when moving furniture or when raking up piles of rubbish, among which insects like to hide).
+If the owner of the apartment is “lucky” and he opens such a shelter just after the molt, he may see pests of a milky-white color.

-It is clear that no unique cockroaches and increased danger (as some impressionable tenants sometimes think), white cockroaches do not.
+It is clear that white cockroaches do not possess any unique properties and increased danger (as some impressionable tenants sometimes think).
 They are even more vulnerable than their red relatives, and less mobile.
-Therefore, to catch and crush such an "albino" is much easier than a typical cockroach.
+Therefore, to catch and crush such an "albino" is much easier than a normal cockroach.

 On a note

-The total duration of all the lines and the stay of a domestic cockroach in a white outfit is approximately 2-3 days for all of its many months of life.
-Considering that at these moments insects move little and diligently hide, one can understand why they so rarely come to their eyes even with a relatively large number of pests in the room.
+The total duration of all the molts and the stay of the domestic cockroach in a white outfit is about 2-3 days over the course of his many months of life.
+Given that at these moments insects move a little and carefully hide, you can understand why they rarely come across even with a relatively large number of pests in the room.

 White cockroaches in nature

-In nature and in the terrariums of fans of exotic cockroaches, there are also such species of these insects, which in the adult state are almost white or simply light colored.
+In nature and in terrariums of lovers of exotic cockroaches, there are such species of these insects, which in adulthood are almost white or just light colored.

-For example, the giant cockroach Blaberus giganteus from South America, very famous for terrarium animals, has wide translucent wings that cover a light body (see below in the photo):
+For example, the giant cockroach Blaberus giganteus from South America, which is very famous among terrariumists, has wide translucent wings that cover the bright little body (see the photo below):

-Due to its large size (up to 8 cm) and its original coloration, this species is very different from many of its relatives.
-At the same time, among the dry foliage in which he spends most of his life, this cockroach just light wings and mask.
+Due to the large size (up to 8 cm) and the original color, this species is very different from many of its relatives.
+At the same time, among the dry leaves, in which he spends almost his entire life, this cockroach is just the bright wings and masked.

-The so-called cockroach "dead head" (Blaberus craniifer) is quite similar to a giant cockroach.
-On his back there is a picture remotely resembling a human skull, for which it is an insect and got its name.
+The so-called dead head cockroach (Blaberus craniifer) is quite similar to the giant cockroach.
+On its back there is a pattern that vaguely resembles a human skull, for which this insect got its name.
 In the photo the cockroach looks black and white:

-In general, in the tropics, a large number of species of cockroaches, which in the adult state have a light (with hints) color.
-Below in the photos there are several examples.
+In general, in the tropics there are a large number of species of cockroaches, which in adulthood have a light (with shades) color.
+Below in the photos are a few examples.

-In all these species, the nymphs after leaving the egg and after molting for some time have almost white color.
+In all these species, the nymphs have an almost white color for some time after leaving the egg and after molting.

-Purely theoretically, albino cockroaches can occur in populations - both in nature and in flats.
-As noted above, the dark color of the cuticle is determined by pigments melanocytes, related in structure to those found in the skin and hair of mammals.
-And if there are albino rats in nature and in laboratories, there may well be cockroaches, in which pigments are not produced at all.
+Purely theoretically, albino cockroaches can occur in populations - both in nature and in apartments.
+As noted above, the dark color of the cuticle is determined by the pigments melanocytes, related in structure to those contained in the skin and hair of mammals.
+And if in nature and in laboratories there are albino rats, cockroaches may well exist, in which pigments are not produced at all.

-However, in practical practice, albino cockroaches are almost unbelievable for two reasons:
+However, in practice, albino cockroaches are almost impossible to meet for two reasons:

-- The primary cause of albinism are gene mutations, and their frequency is very low (even among a million normal cockroaches, there is almost no chance to meet even one true albino);
+- The primary cause of albinism is gene mutations, and their frequency is extremely low (even among the million normal cockroaches there is almost no chance of meeting at least one true albino);

-- In the wild nature of the cockroach-albino in the first larval stages destroying predators - too much white color unmasks them.
-In human habitation, the life of a white pest is also unlikely to be long, and very few people would understand, an albino is it or just a recently shedding cockroach.
+- In the wild nature of an albino cockroach predators destroy the larval stages even at the first larval stages - too much white color unmasks them.
+In the housing of a person, the life of a white pest is also unlikely to be long, and very few people would understand, an albino is or just a newly faded cockroach.

-If you've ever met a white cockroach in your house - be sure to share your impressions, leaving a review at the bottom of this page (in the comments field).
+If you have seen a white cockroach in your house, be sure to share your impressions by leaving a review at the bottom of this page (in the comments box).